magento/devdocs/src/cloud/architecture/scaled-architecture.md

 ## Split architecture

 Historically, the Pro architecture consisted of 3 nodes, each containing a full tech stack.
-Now, there is a  scalable infrastructure that provides a tiered solution with a minimum of 6 nodes: 3 nodes for the web server and 3 nodes for the core database and other services.
+Now, there is a  scalable infrastructure that provides a tiered solution with a minimum of 6 nodes: 3 nodes for the core database and other services and 3 nodes for the web server.
 This split architecture provides the capability to scale tiers independently to achieve an optimal balance of performance.
 The **core** tier scales vertically (increases in size), and the **web** tier scales horizontally (increases instance count) and vertically (changes instance type and size).

 Scaling must use the same instance type and size for each node:

--  `C5 instances` for each WEB node
+-  `M5 or M5n instances` for each core node
--  `M5 or M5n instances` for each Core node
+-  `C5 instances` for each web node

 ### Core tier scaling